MEET THE TEAM

 Lab Coordinator

-Maya is a third-year Biology & Psychology student at Queen’s University.
+Maya is a third-year Psychology Major and Biology Minor student at Queen’s University.
 As a Research Assistant in the Bully Lab, she is currently involved in the Health Behaviour in School-Aged Children (HBSC) Study.
 Maya is an aspiring clinical psychologist with a focus on working with children.
 When she is not found in a lab, Maya enjoys running, dancing, and reading during her spare time.

 Maya Campbell